jdowens/finagle/README.md

 > The Finagle balancing strategy is to pick the endpoint with the least number of outstanding requests, which is similar to a *least connections* strategy in other load balancers.
 The Finagle load balancer deliberately introduces jitter to avoid synchronicity (and thundering herds) in a distributed system.
 It also supports failover.

-The simplest way to implement a custom load balancing strategy is to create your own client per endpoint and then write your own load balancer across that.
+If this default strategy does not meet your needs, the simplest way to implement a custom load balancing strategy is to create your own client per endpoint and then write your own load balancer across that.
 The <a href="https://github.com/twitter/finagle/blob/master/finagle-core/src/main/scala/com/twitter/finagle/loadbalancer/HeapBalancer.scala">HeapBalancer</a> code provides a solid starting point; note it uses a heap to identify the endpoint with the least number of requests (`Ordering.by { _.load }`, where `load` is the number of connections).

 ### Idle Times